demee/9to5programming/_posts/2019-08-30-javascript-functions.md

 user.printName(); // 'Joe'
 ```

 There is also function constructor.
 This, yet another, way of creating function in javascript is useful for code generation.
-We can construct function "
+We can construct function body dynamically based on our program need and create a function on the fly.

 ```javascript
 var sum = new Function('a', 'b', 'return a + b');